Shopping Addiction: How does it start and how to overcome it?

 There is no doubt that our emotions play an important role in buying, but why?
 The answer will seem simple: because we are programmed to buy.

 To make decisions we use certain mental shortcuts to not overload our brain.
-In addition, we have a huge capacity for association.
+In addition, we have a huge capacity for the association.
 Advertising campaigns take advantages of these aspects in order to make things seem necessary or attractive.
 The fact is that our brain does not often pay attention to decisions that it considers easy and, instead of reading the components of a shampoo, for example, it prefers to look at more simple details like familiarity or confidence leading to shopping without thinking.

 Shopping Addiction: Tips on how to shop without going overboard

-However we can take advantage of some features of our mind to avoid spending more money than expected.
+However, we can take advantage of some features of our mind to avoid spending more money than expected.

 1. Buying with a credit or debit card is more comfortable, but studies show that you spend more than with cash.
 This is because you can carry your budget in cash and not be tempted to use more with your card.
 Your brain also collaborates with this since it has more trouble getting rid of tangible things, making it easier to control your spending.